The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 3. Feel the Authentic Spirit of the City of Canals

 It is located on St. Mark’s Square (Piazza San Marco), known for its beautiful decorations.
-You can see numerous sculptures on the facade, as well as works of Titian, Tintoretto, and other notable artists in the interior of the palace.
+You can see numerous sculptures on the facade, as well as works by Titian, Tintoretto, and other notable artists, in the palace’s interior.

 In the Museum of St. Mark and the treasury of the basilica, you can see mosaics, Persian carpets, objects made of gold and silver, as well as glass products of Venetian and Byzantine craftsmen.